 The IAMC-TMX brings together Indigenous and government representatives to provide advice to federal regulators and to monitor the TMX project, the existing pipeline and the associated marine shipping.
-The Committee is made up of a 13 member Indigenous Caucus and six senior

-Vancouver Island - Western Approach communities along the pipeline corridor representatives from various federal departments and the National Energy Board.
+The Committee is made up of a 13 member Indigenous Caucus and six senior representatives from various federal departments and the National Energy Board.
 Together, we represent a diversity of views about the project and all parties participate "without prejudice."
-This means that participating in the work of the Committee does not indicate that an Indigenous community
+This means that participating in the work of the Committee does not indicate that an Indigenous community supports or opposes the project.